Opening statements in mediation set the tone for the rest of the mediation process.

 Mediator’s Opening Statement:

 As mentioned above, the mediator and the parties will be able to give opening statements at a mediation.
-The mediator’s opening statement will look very different from the parties’ statements—both in purpose and in the necessary elements.
-If looking to create a mediator’s opening statement, one should consider the following purpose of the statement and the necessary elements.
+The mediation opening statement will look very different from the parties’ statements—both in purpose and in the necessary elements.
+If looking to create a mediator’s statement, one should consider the following purpose of the statement and the necessary elements.

 Parties will often feel confused, overwhelmed, or distracted at the outset of the mediation.
 A good opening statement will put the parties at ease and create a spirit of collaboration that the parties can build off of.
 The mediator’s role is not to dominate the mediation.
 Instead, the mediator will direct the conversation, ensure the parties stay on track, and encourage resolution when possible.
-Keeping their role and the statement’s purpose in mind can help a mediator craft an opening statement that prepares the parties for the process ahead.
+Keeping their role and the statement’s purpose in mind can help a mediator craft opening statements that prepares the parties for the process ahead.

 - Introductions: At the outset of the mediation, a mediator should first introduce themselves and the parties or representatives to each other.
 Establish the correct way to refer to each person in the room by first name, last name, title, or another identifier.
 It can also be helpful to establish pronouns for everyone in the room, and the mediator sharing their own can help the parties feel comfortable sharing theirs as well.

 - Experience: After everyone has been introduced, the mediator may give a short list of their experience or ways they have helped past clients.
-This is particularly important if the parties did not hand pick the mediator but were assigned one from an organization.
+This is particularly important if the parties did not hand-pick the mediator but were assigned one from an organization.
 The mediator can help the parties feel at ease by telling them how many cases they have mediated and how often that mediation results in a settlement.
 They can also outline some past examples of similar mediations within confidentiality that can help the parties feel as though the mediator is a good option.

 - Case: While the mediator should not outline the entire case for the parties, it may be helpful to briefly say what the mediator believes the case is about.
 Ensure that everyone is on the same page or give the parties a point to jump off when explaining why they see the case differently.
 Additionally, explaining the case in a sentence or two can demonstrate to the parties that the mediator is prepared to oversee the case and understand what the parties need.

 - Process: Next, the mediator should outline the rest of the process for mediation, especially if any of the parties have never participated in mediation with this mediator before.
-The mediator should explain that after their opening statement is complete, the parties will have a chance to give opening statements.
+The mediator should explain that after their statement is complete, the parties will have a chance to give opening statements.
 Then they will begin to negotiate, which will happen until the parties reach a resolution or agree that they will not resolve.

 - Style: As a part of the explanation of the overall process, the mediator will also need to explain their style of mediation because it will help the parties know what to expect from them.
 This can include options like joint sessions, where the parties are all in the same room negotiating, or caucuses, where the parties are separated.
 The mediator is relaying offers and counteroffers to the parties from the other.
 It can also include the level of input the mediator is prepared to offer.

-- Rules: The rules can come in several different places, but it is vital to the mediation for the mediator to share the rules that will govern the mediation during their opening statement.
+- Rules: The rules can come in several different places, but it is vital to the mediation for the mediator to share the rules that will govern the mediation during their opening statements.
 This should include an explanation of confidentiality if there is a confidentiality requirement or agreement.
 The confidentiality needs to be outlined, especially in cases where the mediator intends to introduce caucuses, which can help the parties feel confident in sharing information with the mediator.
 Additionally, the mediator should lay out any ground rules necessary to ensure that the parties are treated with respect and that the process is honored.

 A mediator’s opening statement will be as unique as the mediator themselves.
 Drawing from their styles and comfortability, the mediator will ground the parties and focus the mediation on the case at hand.
 Whether it is their first mediation or their thousandth, a mediator prepares the parties to move forward.
 They include all the necessary elements and step into a mediation, confident they can resolve the case.